-E. Spezi and M. Bray, Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff University School of Engineering, Cardiff, UK, 2024. doi.org/10.18573/conf1
+E. Spezi and M. Bray (eds.)
+2024.
+Proceedings of the Cardiff University Engineering Research Conference 2023.
+Cardiff: Cardiff University Press. doi.org/10.18573/conf1

 Cardiff University Engineering Research Conference 2023 was organised by the School of Engineering and held from 12 to 14 July 2023 at Cardiff University.